mlava/semantic-scholar/README.md

 Access the scientific literature right within your Roam Research graph.

-This extension allows you to get data from the 214 Million Papers, 2.49 Billion Citations and 79 Million Authors in Semantic Scholar database.
+This extension allows you to get data from the 214 Million Papers, 2.49 Billion Citations and 79 Million Authors in the Semantic Scholar database.

 There are a number of ways to access the data:
 - Article title search